macfarley/dream-weaver/README.md

 - ⚛️ **React 18** with Vite for fast development and building
 - 🎨 **Bootstrap 5** + Custom Sass for responsive styling
 - 🧠 **React Context API** for state management (User, Dashboard, Theme contexts)
-- 🔄 **Axios** for HTTP requests and API integration with:
+- 🔄 **Axios** for **all** HTTP requests and API integration with:
+  - **100% standardized** - all services now use centralized API configuration
-  - Centralized API configuration with automatic token injection
+  - Automatic Bearer token injection via request interceptors
-  - Consistent error handling across all services
+  - Consistent error handling and response patterns across all service modules
-  - Request/response interceptors for authentication
+  - Complete elimination of fetch() usage and manual token handling
-  - Standardized service architecture
+  - Unified service method signatures (no token parameters required)
 - 🗺️ **React Router v6** for client-side routing and navigation
 - 📅 **date-fns** for robust date formatting and manipulation
 - 🎯 **Lucide React** for consistent iconography